kuldeep0291-hub/MLproject101/README.md

 The file train.py trains your model on the files presented and the file final_model.keras and best_model.keras is an example trained model.

+Then we predict the files using our trained models and check.py